rafaelxoliolab/RX.SQL.Learning/Interviews/Basic-Level.md

 **What are INNER JOINS?** \
-Inner Join selects only matching records from both tables.
+Inner Join selects only matching records from _both tables_.

 ```sql
 select * from employee